OICR/softeng-blog/_posts/junjun_zhang/2021-03-31-build-workflows-collaboratively-using-packages.md

 [Python script](https://github.com/icgc-argo/gatk-mutect2-variant-calling/blob/4.1.8.0-2.0/scripts/install-modules.py).

 After experimenting and prototyping for a couple of months, we were satisfied with the approach and started to use it to develop the ARGO production workflows.
-Up to the time of writing, about 50 packages have been developed and released independently.
+By the end of 2020, about 50 packages have been developed and released independently.
 Four workflows have been developed using these packages as building blocks.